Auditory processing disorders

 This situation may be improved by training the child to develop stronger auditory processing skills or by modifying the environment, for example by changing to another school with a different teaching method.

-Audiological test results aim at identifying the individual’s auditory processing skills, develop and strengthen the weaker skills by means of auditory training, and/or environmental modifications.
+Audiological intervention aims to assess auditory processing to identify the individual’s auditory function, develop and strengthen the weaker skills by means of auditory training, and/or environmental modifications.